Crown Street Public School

 The Crown Street Public School is a heritage-listed public primary school located at Crown Street, Surry Hills, Sydney, New South Wales, Australia.
-It was designed by George Allen Mansfield and built from in 1869 by A. Scott (masonry and brickwork), Mackay and Son (carpentry and finishing).
+It was designed by George Allen Mansfield and built in 1869 by A. Scott (masonry and brickwork), and Mackay and Son (carpentry and finishing).

 History

-The history of Crown Street Public School dates from April 1863, when a school known as Bourke Street National School was opened in a building rented from the Bourke Street Congregational Church.
+Crown Street Public School dates from April 1863, when Bourke Street National School was opened in a building rented from the Bourke Street Congregational Church.

 In March 1876 the secretary of the Bourke Street Public School Local Board applied to the Council of Education for additional furniture for the school.
-On this very ordinary request appears the notation that the Council directed the Inspector to find a suitable site on which to erect a new public school.
+On this very ordinary request appears the notation that the council directed the inspector to find a suitable site on which to erect a new public school.
 In June 1876 the secretary for the Bourke Street Congregational Church asked for increased rent for the school premises.
-He also made it very clear that the Deacons believed it was time that a public school worthy of the neighbourhood was provided.
+He also made it clear that the deacons believed it was time that a public school worthy of the neighbourhood was provided.

 The Council of Education decided to acquire a site from W. M. MacKenzie on which to erect a new school building, located directly behind the rented school building.
 The present site in Crown Street was purchased in 1877.
 Three temporary wooden buildings were erected on the new site and the school moved into these in March 1878.
 At the same time the name of the school was changed to Crown Street Public School.

 Enrolments grew rapidly and the temporary buildings were extremely uncomfortable and overcrowded.
-By May 1878, 1,035 children were enrolled and this had grown to 1,405 by the end of the year.
+By May 1878, 1,035 children were enrolled.
+This had grown to 1,405 by the end of the year.
 By 1879 there were 1,608 children enrolled.
 During the winter three teachers found the over-crowding and draughty conditions so difficult that they asked for removal to another school.
 No action was taken, since the new building was expected to solve the school's problems.

-During 1879 a permanent building was begun, designed by the Council of Education architect, G. A. Mansfield to accommodate approximately 1,200 pupils.
+During 1879 a permanent building was begun, designed by the Council of Education architect G. A. Mansfield to accommodate approximately 1,200 pupils.
 The tenders of Mr A. Scott for masonry and brickwork and Messrs Mackay and Son for carpentry and finishing trades were accepted in July 1878.
 The two storey permanent building was occupied in May 1880.
-The temporary buildings were moved to Surry Hills South, (later Bourke Street) Public School.
+The temporary buildings were moved to Surry Hills South (later Bourke Street) Public School.